Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 That's powerful metacognitive reflection.
 The learner has identified a thinking pattern (designing for aesthetics before function) and articulated a concrete habit to change it.
 That learning transfers.
 When she designs her next project, she'll be primed to observe before sketching.

 A note on timing: evaluation works best immediately after project completion, while the project is still vivid.
-Don't wait three weeks to evaluate.
-And frame it as a conversation, not a assessment.
-You might say: "Look at what you've made.
-Tell me: what surprised you about the design process?
+Do not wait three weeks to evaluate.
+Frame it as a conversation, not an assessment.
+You can say: "Look at what you have made.
+What surprised you about the design process?
 What did you discover about how you think?"

 Integrating Metacognition Without Adding Workload